That reminds me of my youger days when Transmeta was all cool and mysterious for a while and it all evaporated as soon as they unveiled their product.

 despite most cases never coming to light, there are a number of documented cases of very talented people having been forced to work for such criminal organizations.
 The Russian mafia is well know internationally for force recruiting individuals for such work, and no they aren't paid well nor can they leave.

-yeah, all of my friends who are high-paid security consultants and semi-prestigious academics must be figments of my imagination. those ph.d. classes in computer science must have been taught by the complete retards who just couldn't hack it in a serious environment.
+yeah, all of my friends who are high-paid security consultants and semi-prestigious academics must be figments of my imagination. those ph.d. classes in computer science must have been taught by the complete idiots who just couldn't hack it in a serious environment.

 i know some black hats too, with a few really harrowing stories to tell, but none of them have ever involved being abducted by shadowy groups (well, apart from going to prison after a farcical trial, but that's not what you meant…).